benb123/VZ200ExpansionCase/README.md

 ## Project Schedule

     1 DONE: Bottom Cover/Base
-    2 IN PROGRESS: Top cover basics
+    2 DONE: Top cover basics
-    3 Top cover grills on left and right sides
+    3 DONE: Top cover grills on left and right sides
-    4 Edge connector cover at front of expansion.
+    4 IN PROGRESS: Edge connector cover at front of expansion.
     5 Original VZ200 art (possibly 3D printed layer to melt on top of case) 6 Refinements to match better the original design (feedback).